×

 Indications

-Different forms or types of RBC inclusion bodies are associated with certain haematological abnormalities.
+Different forms or types of RBC inclusion bodies are associated with certain hematological abnormalities.

 Sample Type, Quantity & Conditions